kubeshop/monokle/docs/tutorials/Configuring-monokle.md

-# Preview Monokle Environment Settings
+# Configuring Monokle

 Monokle is a fully integrated IDE for managing manifests.
 It provides instant access for debugging Kubernetes resources without looking into the yaml syntax.

-In this tutorial, we have illustrated the steps to set up Monokle Environment.
+In this tutorial, we have illustrated the steps to configure Monokle Environment.

+<em>**Note:** The setting values are initialised by default - there is no immediate need to change them </em>

 Let’s get started.